US CREDIT CARDS AND PREPAID CARDS ACCEPTED BLOCK-FREE: One

 support team actually seems familiar with the poker room and I've always

 gotten the answers I needed from them without having to call in.

 Skype is even an option, which is something I haven't seen anywhere

-The biggest crux of the poker room
+The biggest crux of

 had previously been the traffic level but it has shown remarkable